Minowani's Writings

 SN36.6

-The wise feels no feeling, even a happy one,
+The wise gets to feel no feeling,

-even a sufferable one, he is very learned indeed.
+also happily also sufferingly, he is very learned indeed.

 is the great distinction of wholesomeness.